+Description of Risks Managing of Risks

+Operational Risks

+The Group's operations are exposed to the risk of equipment failure, risk of failure by employees to follow procedures and protocols as well as inherent risks in operating equipment and machinery, resulting in damage to or loss of any relevant machines, equipment or facilities required in a project or personal injury.
+The Group strives to minimise unexpected losses are manages losses through standard operating procedures.
+The Group has been awarded ISO 9001:2008 and ISO 17020:2012 certification for its local subsidiaries.
+It has also achieved ISO 14001:2004 certification for it environmental management system to preserve natural resources and minimise wastage.

+People Risks

-- The Group is dependent on key management and skilled personnel for its continual success and growth.
-The success and growth to-date is largely attributable to the contributions and expertise of the Executive Directors and the Executive Officers, all of whom have extensive experience in the Group's business and relevant industries. - · Resignation and loss of the services of any of Executive Directors, Executive Officers or other key personnel without suitable and timely replacement or the inability to attract and retain qualified management personnel, may materially and adversely affect our business, results of operations and prospects. - The Group provides employees with career development opportunities and work-life balance so as to ensure that human capital are nurtured and retained.
-Succession plans for senior management will be reviewed regularly by the Board. - Talented employees are identified and groomed to take on managerial positions early in their career. - Outstanding employees are given fully paid overseas and local scholarships that require service of a bond upon completion.
+The Group is dependent on key management and skilled personnel for its continual success and growth.
+The success and growth to-date is largely attributed to the contributions and expertise of the Executive Directors and the Executive Officers, all of whom have extensive experience in the Group's business and relevant industries.
+Resignation and loss of the services of any Executive Directors, Executive Officers or other key personnel without suitable and timely replacement or the inability to attract and retain qualified management personnel, may materially and adversely affect the Group's business, results of operations and prospects.
+The Group provides employees with career developmer opportunities and work-life balance so as to ensure the human capital are nurtured and retained.
+Succession plan for senior management will be reviewed regularly by th Board.
+Talented employees are identified and groomed to take o managerial positions early in their career.
+Outstanding employees are given fully paid overseas an local scholarships that require service of a bond upo completion.

+Alliance Risks

+Distribution arrangements with major suppliers may be terminated by suppliers upon serving the requisite notice.
+No assurance that the Group will be able to renew these arrangements on acceptable terms and that these arrangements may be terminated prematurely or modified to the Group's detriment for whatever reasons.
+The loss of the distributorship without suitable replacement may have an adverse impact on the Group's results of operations and financial position.
+The Group maintains cordial working relationships with business partners and agrees with business partners is advance on the duties and obligations of each party.
+Other than trading of the products it distributes, the Group also provides after-sales service and maintenance support to its customers, hence adding value to both the supplier and customers.

+Insurance Risks

+- The Group's existing insurance coverage may not be - The Group conducts insurance review with insurance